 When we get hurt, it can sometimes be easy to brush it off.
 “It’ll be alright to wait until tomorrow,” or “I can handle it myself.”
 Unfortunately, many times we’re wrong.
 Immediate professional attention is required.
 When it comes to your eyes, it is especially important to know when it is fine to wait until tomorrow and when it is an emergency situation warranting a visit to your eye doctor immediately.
 The difference can be the difference between continued vision and permanent blindness.
 Below, we will discuss a few of the major eye injuries that require that you contact your eyecare professional immediately.

 The eye is equipped to clear itself of small, minor objects of irritation, such as sand and eyelashes.
 This is accomplished by tearing and blinking until the offending object is cleared.
 However, the eye is not equipped to deal with larger and/or sharper objects such as shrapnel or glass.
-Dr. Robert Sobel of Sobel Eyecare in Lathrup Village, MI advises, “In the event that a larger and/or sharper object becomes embedded in the eye, and especially the eyeball itself, immediate medical attention should be sought.
+Dr. Robert Sobel of Sobel Eyecare in Lathrup Village, MI advises that in the event that a larger and/or sharper object becomes embedded in the eye, and especially the eyeball itself, immediate medical attention should be sought.
 Both eyes should be covered by a clean cloth in order to reduce eye movement until you are able to receive medical assistance.
 Do not attempt to remove these objects on your own.
-Doing so could cause very severe damage, and make removal by an eyecare professional more complicated.”
+Doing so could cause very severe damage, and make removal by an eyecare professional more complicated.

 Another common emergency is a scratch or cut in the eye or the eyeball itself.
 The eye is filled and surrounded by sensitive fluids, and the tissues of the inner eye are also very sensitive.
 A scratch or cut that occurs directly on the eye or eyeball can do significant damage to the sensitive structures in and around your eye as well as to the inner eye tissue.
 This can cause severe visual damage or blindness.
 In the event of such a cut or scratch, gently apply cold compresses to reduce swelling and bleeding, but DO NOT apply pressure to control the bleeding.
 This could do further damage to the eye itself.
 Contact your eye doctor immediately.